Minimum quantity Discount

 Brightening

 An advanced physician-strength peel that contains a high potency retinol.
-With a pH of 5, it combines potent retinol with the exclusive, patented ingredient Hydroxypinacolone Retinoate (Retinoic acid analogue) to greatly enhance collagen and dermal matric production and to provide keratolytic and comedolytic action.
+With a pH of 5, it combines potent retinol with the exclusive, patented ingredient Hydroxypinacolone Retinoate (Retinoic acid analogue) to greatly enhance collagen and dermal matrix production and to provide keratolytic and comedolytic action.

 Tri-Active Retinol peel is designed to increase cellular turnover and improve the appearance of fine lines and wrinkles.
 It will help reduce acne and congested pores while promoting a bright, even, and clear complexion.